ptmorris1/ptmorris1.github.io/_posts/2025-06-14-IAC-AWS-Linux.md

 count = 2
 ```

 Now you get **two** EC2 instances, each with its own public IP and Free Tier-friendly 8GB root volume.
-You can easily go 3 without hitting a free limit, but be careful leaving them all running for days on end or you risk being charged money💰!
+You can easily go 3 without hitting a free limit, but be careful leaving them all running for days on end or you risk being charged money!

 * * *

-### 2️⃣ Amazon Linux 2 (AL2)
+### Amazon Linux 2 (AL2)

 We filter for Amazon’s official, up-to-date, x86_64 AL2 AMIs.
 **Free, fast, and friendly** to beginners and pros alike!
-🤓 _You could change the filter for Ubuntu if you want to experiment!_
+_You could change the filter for Ubuntu if you want to experiment!_

 * * *

-### 3️⃣ SSM Setup
+### SSM Setup

 Just like with Windows, SSM lets you connect to your instances **without opening SSH** (but we open SSH for learning/demo purposes).